-The parallel implementation is similar to the sequential implementation, whose pseudo-code is shown in Fig. 5.
-The max-block and the unused buffers are global arrays.
-Each max-block is read in directly using the DRA interface.
-As illustrated in Fig. 6, the global array corresponding to the max-block is allocated additional space, i.e., dimension i of the global array is of size (M[i]+U[i]).
-The patching of the data from the unused buffers is done in the additional space allocated in the global array, such that the complete write blocks form an n-dimensional rectangular region.
-Thus, the construction of the complete write blocks is done in-place, eliminating the movement cost of the data in the intersection between the max-block and the complete write blocks, which do not need to go through the unused buffers.
+The parallel implementation is similar to the sequential implementation, whose pseudo-code is shown in Fig. 7.
+The Max block and the unused buffers are global arrays.
+Each Max block is read in directly using the DRA interface.
+As illustrated in Fig. 5, the GA corresponding to the Max block is allocated additional space, i.e. dimension i of the GA is of size (Max[i]+U[i]).
+The patching of the data from the unused buffers is done in the additional space allocated in the GA, such that the complete write blocks form an n-dimensional rectangular region.
+Thus, the construction of the complete write blocks is done in-place, eliminating the movement cost of the data in the intersection between the Max block and the complete write blocks, which do not need to go through the unused buffers.
 The complete write blocks are then written to disk.
-The GA/DRA abstraction greatly simplifies the implementation by allowing direct translation of most of the algorithm statements into invocation of DRA routines.
+The GA/DRA abstraction greatly simplifies the implementation by allowing direct translation of most of the algorithm statements into invocation of DRA methods.